Skip to main content

 40 Torrens University

-While university rankings provide a valuable tool for prospective students to assess and compare institutions, it’s crucial to understand the features of the different ranking systems so you can make an informed decision about your future educational path.
+While university rankings provide a valuable tool for prospective students to assess and compare institutions, it’s crucial to understand the features of the different ranking systems and other elements that help a university stand out so you can make an informed decision about your future educational path.

-The University of Technology Sydney is in the top 175 universities in the world in the 2024 Times Higher Education World University Rankings, while James Cook University ranks 10th in the 2024 Times Higher Education World Impact Rankings for good health and wellbeing.
+Both the University of Technology Sydney and Southern Cross University rank in the top 250 and 300 for psychology respectively.
 The University of Canberra consistently ranks for research quality, while in recent years Southern Cross University has risen in both the QS Rankings and Times Higher Education rankings.

 Explore healthcare opportunities with Australian universities